 This is in response to the now page movement.
-It's not on its own url because I don't think it's big enough for it!
 Right now:

-- I am a trustee of a small youth work charity, The Patchwork Project, in the west end of Newcastle, having worked alongside them during my PhD.
+- I am a trustee of The Patchwork Project; a small youth work charity in the west end of Newcastle whom I worked alongside during my PhD.

 A person's philosophy drives how they approach things and interact with others.
 As such you can sum up my philosophy as being heavily influenced by the following (listed alphabetically rather than in order of prevalence as that is impossible tell):